sarrab/GamifyApp/README.md

 ##Technologies

 This project was realized mainly with Spring Boot and Swagger.
 Indeed, a top-down approach was used in general.
-At the beginning we started with a swagger specification but we made adjustments to generate only the DtoS classes.
+At the beginning we started with a swagger specification but we made adjustments to generate only the interface classes(DTOs)and the API.
 The bottom-up approach was also used to expose the documentation of specification within SpringFox.
 The following technologies were used:

 - [Spring Boot](http://projects.spring.io/spring-boot/)